jeremyjordan/midi-lm/README.md

 resume user/project/model:tag -- trainer.max_epochs=20 dataset.batch_size=32
 ```

-By default, much of the model and training state will be loaded from the checkpoint.
+By default, all of the model and training states **will** be loaded from the checkpoint.
 This includes states
 such as the optimizer and learning rate schedulers, as well as the current epoch and global step for the
 trainer.
-If you wish to resume training with a new learning rate, for example, you must include the `--clean`
+If you wish to resume training with a _new_ learning rate, for example, you must include the `--clean`
 flag.
 This will load the model weights from the specified checkpoint file, but all other states will be reset.

 ```